-In the Middle Ages, more red wine than white wine was generally cultivated in all German wine regions, often in the Mixed sentence, The Spätburgunder in the Rheingau is first mentioned in 1470 in a foundation, then the Eberbach monks received a "Clebroit Wyngart" in the district Hattenheim (Klebrot is synonymous with the Pinot Noir).
-The Mainz monastery St. Jacob demanded in 1463 from his tenants to remove all red sticks and "put wysse to the place (to)".
+In the Middle Ages, more red wine than white wine was usually cultivated in all German wine regions, often in the Mixed sentence, The Spätburgunder in the Rheingau is first mentioned in 1470 in a foundation, then the Eberbach monks received a "Clebroit Wyngart" in the district Hattenheim (Klebrot is synonymous with the Pinot Noir).
+The Mainz monastery St. Jakob demanded in 1463 from his tenants to remove all red sticks and "put wysse to the place".
 The reason was that the Rheingau winemakers and especially the monastery Eberbach drove a busy wine trade in Cologne.
 There, however, they were exposed to the strong French competition.
 Therefore, they focused mainly on the cultivation of white varieties especially Riesling.

 The monks practiced viticulture professionally.
 The monastery developed with its offshoots on the Rhine, so to speak, the most important wine-growing business in the world.
 In 1245, the historic wine cellar was built, now known as the Cabinet Cellar.
 In 1712, starting from a part of this cellar, in which the best wines were stored, the quality concept Cabinet first used.
 From 1935 to 1938, the Romanesque state was restored, today Eberbach is one of the best preserved medieval monastery complexes.
 In 1803, in the course of the Napoleonic Wars the property was secularized and underwent several ownership changes.